SALT-Lab-Human-AI/project-check-point-1-music/docs/FINAL_REPORT.md

 The user study yielded rich data regarding the role of AI in music.
 The feedback is categorized below by user persona.

-#### 4.2.1 The Professional Performer (KayCee Galano)
+#### 4.2.1 The Professional Performer

-KayCee, whose role in ensembles is described as a "servant leader," identified a specific, high-value use case: the **Gigging Economy**.
-She noted that while classical repertoire is abundant via IMSLP, custom arrangements for weddings (e.g., pop songs for string quartets) are a major pain point.
+The professional violinist participant, whose role in ensembles is described as a "servant leader," identified a specific, high-value use case: the **Gigging Economy**.
+This participant noted that while classical repertoire is abundant via IMSLP, custom arrangements for weddings (e.g., pop songs for string quartets) are a major pain point.

 **Key Insights:**
-- She views the app not as a tool for serious classical composition, but as a utility for "jam sessions" and gigs where speed is more important than theoretical perfection.
+- This participant views the app not as a tool for serious classical composition, but as a utility for "jam sessions" and gigs where speed is more important than theoretical perfection.
-- The tool addresses a real need: "What happens to all these arrangers?" she asked, expressing concern about displacement, but also acknowledging that the tool fills a gap where manual arrangement is too time-consuming for the context.
+- The tool addresses a real need: "What happens to all these arrangers?" the participant asked, expressing concern about displacement, but also acknowledging that the tool fills a gap where manual arrangement is too time-consuming for the context.
-- She specifically requested "Counterpoint" capabilities, stating that if the app could generate independent melodic lines rather than just block chords, it would be a "game-changer."
+- This participant specifically requested "Counterpoint" capabilities, stating that if the app could generate independent melodic lines rather than just block chords, it would be a "game-changer."

-**Ethical Stance:** KayCee expressed concern about displacement of professional arrangers, but also recognized that the tool serves a different market (rapid prototyping for gigs) rather than replacing high-end arrangement work.
-She jokingly noted the tool "might be banned" for undergrad theory students, highlighting concerns about academic integrity.
+**Ethical Stance:** This participant expressed concern about displacement of professional arrangers, but also recognized that the tool serves a different market (rapid prototyping for gigs) rather than replacing high-end arrangement work.
+The participant jokingly noted the tool "might be banned" for undergrad theory students, highlighting concerns about academic integrity.

-#### 4.2.2 The Songwriter/Arranger (Aldren Briones)
+#### 4.2.2 The Songwriter/Arranger

-Aldren, who identifies as a "loyal follower" in ensembles but an active arranger, provided critical feedback on the musical output.
-He described the AI-generated harmonies as creating a "second version" of the song—harmonically functional but distinct from the original composer's intent.
+The songwriter participant, who identifies as a "loyal follower" in ensembles but an active arranger, provided critical feedback on the musical output.
+This participant described the AI-generated harmonies as creating a "second version" of the song—harmonically functional but distinct from the original composer's intent.

 **Key Insights:**
-- He valued the tool as a "starting point" to overcome writer's block, aligning with research findings that AI can serve as an inspiration engine (Fu et al., 2024).
+- This participant valued the tool as a "starting point" to overcome writer's block, aligning with research findings that AI can serve as an inspiration engine (Fu et al., 2024).
-- However, he noted that the bass lines often lacked the specific character he imagined, suggesting the need for more user control over the "style" of the generation.
+- However, this participant noted that the bass lines often lacked the specific character imagined, suggesting the need for more user control over the "style" of the generation.
 - The harmonies sometimes felt "weird" or "off," indicating that strict adherence to vertical chord construction sometimes compromises the horizontal melodic line.

-**Co-Design Feedback:** Aldren advocated for a workflow that is not "one-click" but allows for editing between input and output, such as regenerating specific harmonies or defining the genre.
-He emphasized the importance of maintaining creative control and the ability to refine AI output to match artistic vision.
+**Co-Design Feedback:** This participant advocated for a workflow that is not "one-click" but allows for editing between input and output, such as regenerating specific harmonies or defining the genre.
+The participant emphasized the importance of maintaining creative control and the ability to refine AI output to match artistic vision.

-**Ethical Concerns:** Aldren raised a concern about using the tool on unreleased music, implying potential intellectual property risks if the AI utilizes user data for training.
+**Ethical Concerns:** This participant raised a concern about using the tool on unreleased music, implying potential intellectual property risks if the AI utilizes user data for training.
 This highlights the importance of transparent data handling and user control over their creative inputs.

-#### 4.2.3 The Educator (Kristin Vaziri)
+#### 4.2.3 The Educator

-Kristin provided the most diverse perspective, balancing her roles as a performer and a teacher.
-She highlighted the struggle of arranging for **Mariachi** ensembles, where repertoire is not centralized and relies heavily on manual transcription.
+The music educator participant provided the most diverse perspective, balancing roles as a performer and a teacher.
+This participant highlighted the struggle of arranging for **Mariachi** ensembles, where repertoire is not centralized and relies heavily on manual transcription.

 **Key Insights:**
-- She framed the app as a "gateway" for students.
+- This participant framed the app as a "gateway" for students.
 By allowing students to dabble in composition without needing years of theory training, the app serves an educational purpose.
 - The tool addresses a real need in niche genres (Mariachi) where arrangements are scarce and manual transcription is time-consuming.
-- She emphasized that the tool should handle the "grunt work" (transposition, basic voicing) while leaving creative decisions to the musician.
+- This participant emphasized that the tool should handle the "grunt work" (transposition, basic voicing) while leaving creative decisions to the musician.

-**Ethical Stance:** Kristin emphasized that AI should remain a "supportive role," never having the "final say."
-She wants the tool to support learning and creativity without replacing the educational value of understanding music theory.
+**Ethical Stance:** This participant emphasized that AI should remain a "supportive role," never having the "final say."
+The participant wants the tool to support learning and creativity without replacing the educational value of understanding music theory.
 This aligns with research on co-creative systems that emphasize maintaining human agency (Newman et al., 2023).

 ### 4.3 Analysis of User Needs

 Synthesizing the feedback reveals a clear tension between **automation** and **agency**.
 All three experts rejected the idea of a fully autonomous AI composer.
 Instead, they desire a **Co-Creative Assistant**.

 **Control is Paramount:** Users want to tweak the output.
-As Aldren noted, the ability to regenerate harmonies or edit chord notations is essential.
+As the songwriter participant noted, the ability to regenerate harmonies or edit chord notations is essential.
 This finding aligns with research showing that users prefer AI systems that provide control and interpretability rather than "black box" generation (Tchemeube et al., 2024).

 **Context Awareness:** The current algorithm applies classical rules universally.
-However, Kristin's need for Mariachi styles and KayCee's need for wedding gigs suggest that the system needs "Genre Modes" that adjust the voice-leading rules (e.g., allowing parallel thirds in Mariachi, or more contemporary harmonic progressions for pop songs).
+However, the educator's need for Mariachi styles and the professional violinist's need for wedding gigs suggest that the system needs "Genre Modes" that adjust the voice-leading rules (e.g., allowing parallel thirds in Mariachi, or more contemporary harmonic progressions for pop songs).

-**Trust and Interpretability:** The "weird" harmonies detected by Aldren suggest that the system's strict adherence to vertical chord construction sometimes compromises the horizontal melodic line.
+**Trust and Interpretability:** The "weird" harmonies detected by the songwriter participant suggest that the system's strict adherence to vertical chord construction sometimes compromises the horizontal melodic line.
 This reflects the theoretical challenge of prioritizing vertical sonority vs. horizontal counterpoint.
 The deterministic, rule-based approach helps build trust, but users need more visibility into why certain harmonic choices were made.

-**Educational Value:** Kristin's framing of the tool as a "gateway" highlights an important use case: the tool can lower barriers to entry for students learning composition, but it must be designed to support learning rather than replace it.
+**Educational Value:** The educator's framing of the tool as a "gateway" highlights an important use case: the tool can lower barriers to entry for students learning composition, but it must be designed to support learning rather than replace it.
 This requires careful consideration of how the tool is presented and used in educational contexts.

 **Use Case Differentiation:** The feedback reveals distinct use cases:
-- **Rapid Prototyping for Gigs:** Speed and basic functionality are more important than perfection (KayCee)
+- **Rapid Prototyping for Gigs:** Speed and basic functionality are more important than perfection (professional violinist)
-- **Creative Inspiration:** Overcoming writer's block and exploring harmonic possibilities (Aldren)
+- **Creative Inspiration:** Overcoming writer's block and exploring harmonic possibilities (songwriter)
-- **Educational Gateway:** Introducing students to composition concepts without requiring extensive theory training (Kristin)
+- **Educational Gateway:** Introducing students to composition concepts without requiring extensive theory training (educator)

 These use cases require different feature sets and design approaches, suggesting that future development should consider user personas and use-case-specific workflows.